 I would personally be the first one to sign up for a treatment which might increase my IQ by 6 points.
-10-15 IQ points, most definitely.
+10-15 IQ points, quite possibly.
 But beyond this level, I am not so sure.
 Super-charging human cognition to the existing limits of human brains is both difficult to imagine, and the consequences difficult to predict.
 I see more value in helping people who find themselves, through no fault of their own, towards the bottom end of the distribution as this could really help life outcomes of such people.
 There is no question when dealing at the upper end, the ethical considerations are immense.

 Superhuman intelligence: the new Cold War?

 Let’s analyise some of the ethical consequences for a minute.
 The benefits could be dramatic: eradication of diseases, solving of complex mathematical problems which have eluded humans for centuries, space travel, dramatic explosions in technology.
-But the more harmful consequences are also quite obvious: a more complex society, supercharged criminal networks, inequality and potential abuses of power.
+But the more harmful consequences are also quite obvious: a more complex society, supercharged criminal networks, inequality and potential abuses of power and tyranny.

 But it is all good and well to think Science Fition, but the real problem is that even if the technology were here today, some countries may have bans on the technology on ethical grounds.
 But other countries might not.
 And therein creates the prisoner’s dilemma and game theory dynamics which may be highly problematic.

 Would the West dig its heals as other less ethical countries start producing babies and armies with superhuman intelligence?
-There is nothing worse than losing on your relative position in this type arms race.
 This type of technology may be 10-15 years away.
 But when it comes, it may revolutionize the world as we now if today.
 For the better?
 I am not so sure.

 To test your IQ, click here.